Diego Montoya (artist): Installation art: late 2000s-mid 2010s

 In the late 2000s he was hired full-time designing window displays.
 The shift got him thinking about designing “more conceptually about spacial design and environments.”
 He started doing nightlife event art installations which led to site-specific art installations.
 He works with recycled materials creating “larger-than-life,” “innovative, and subversive” installations and costumes for galleries, stores and “queer performers.”

 He cites this period as having the most growth artistically; taking weeks to construct, they were in “massive warehouses or abandoned theaters” and were usually collaborative efforts.
-He was the design director for the MIXNYC Queer Experimental Film Festival from 2010–15, producing entire spaces.
+He was the design director for the MIXNYC Queer Experimental Film Festival from 2010 to 2015, producing entire spaces.
 He first attended MIXNYC in 2006 and got more networked and involved; he designed a t-shirt for the 2008 festival, staff uniforms for 2009, and was asked to design the space starting in 2010.
 He either staged his installations at home, where he had a sewing station, or had a temporary space.
 There would be a frenzy to complete everything in place, it was open to the public for a week, then taken apart.
 He worked on a series in the mid-2010s, Future Rituals, merging costume design and environment art, “to make interactive vignettes.”
 According to Carnegie Mellon University’s Art School, Montoya “creates hyper visual pieces that are both opulent and bizarre exploring themes of ritual and subcultural.”
 For several seasons Montoya had his own fashion line with pieces at the Leslie-Lohman Prince Street Project Space.

 In December 2015 he presented as part of “Superfine!
 House of Art and Design" at Art Basel Miami with "Ascend With You," a 3,000-square-foot hanging sculpture piece.
 Montoya said of returning to his neighborhood, "Miami specifically is super-kitsch...It’s all pastel colors and neon, and that kind of playfulness is definitely in my work.”
 In May 2016 Montoya won Best Visual Artist at the Brooklyn Nightlife Awards.
 As of October 2018, Montoya has done art installations at Leslie-Lohman Museum, Abrons Arts Center, Same Art Museum, 29Rooms LA, and Art Basel Miami.